UnexpectedMaker/ReflowMaster/README.md

 - STL files for the 3D printed case
 - Adrduino code

+# Open Source License
+The hardware design files are released as open source under the CERN license.
+Please review the license before using these files in your own projects to understand your obligations.

 # STL files for 3D printing
 I have included the STL files for the case and also the exhaust fan adapter I made for my specific toaster oven.